Nitish145/blog/_posts/2020-05-23-week-2-report.md

 categories: journal
 ---

-Hey Guys, Welcome back to series, hope you were waiting for me because i was for you..
-There is a lot for this week let's dive into the stuff then..
+Hey Guys, Welcome back to series, there is a lot for this week let's dive into the stuff then..

 So, i started my week with some tweaks to the already completed `User` and `authentication` API.
-But hey, wait life isn't so easy because tweaks aren't so easy..
+But hey, wait life isn't so easy so are the tweaks..
 Here comes `codeclimate` to give you some chills.
-But you know what [@tachyons](https://github.com/tachyons/) told me not to worry about some of those issues and my PR was merged..
-What a relief was that :).. but but be with me `codeclimate` is not gonna leave me like this :(
+But [@tachyons](https://github.com/tachyons/) told me not to worry about some of those issues and my PR was merged..
+What a relief was that :).. but but be with me `codeclimate` is not gonna leave me like this :D

 Ok enough talk let's talk some coding..
 I had some hands on `projects controller` that would handle all projects related stuff that includes starring, forking, sorting filtering and all..
-Wanna see some code..
-Here we go :)

 ```ruby
 # GET /api/v1/projects